JanssenProject/jans/docs/admin/developer/scripts/person-authentication.md

 2. [Update the custom script](https://github.com/JanssenProject/jans-cli/blob/main/docs/cli/cli-custom-scripts.md#update-an-existing-custom-script) and change the `enabled` attribute to `true`

-#### Level (rank) of an Authentication mechanism
+#### Level (rank) of an Authentication mechanism :

-Each authentication mechanism (script) has a "Level" assigned to it which describes how secure and reliable it is.
-Read [here](../../auth-server/openid-features/acrs.md#acr-precedence-levels) how level affects which ACR gets selected by Janssen Server for this session
+Each authentication mechanism (script) has a "Level" assigned to it which describes how secure and reliable it is. **The higher the "Level", higher is the reliability represented by the script.** Though several mechanisms can be enabled at the same Janssen server instance at the same time, for any specific user's session only one of them can be set as the current one (and will be returned as `acr` claim of id_token for them).
+If after initial session is created a new authorization request from a RP comes in specifying another authentication method, its "Level" will be compared to that of the method currently associated with this session.
+If requested method's "Level" is lower or equal to it, nothing is changed and the usual SSO behavior is observed.
+If it's higher (i.e. a more secure method is requested), it's not possible to serve such request using the existing session's context, and user must re-authenticate themselves to continue.
+If they succeed, a new session becomes associated with that requested mechanism instead.

 ## Usage scenarios